alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 For this post, I'll phrase it differently.

 > Machine learning is the study of algorithms that can learn functions between
-> two sets of data.
+> a set of inputs and a set of outputs.

-In many machine learning problems, we have examples of desired inputs and desired outputs.
-Using those examples, we want to train a function to map from those inputs to those outputs.
-After training is done, we evaluate that function on new inputs to get a guess/approximation of the true output.
+In many machine learning problems, we have dataset of example (input, output) pairs.
+Using those examples, we train a function that matches those (input, output) pairs.
+After training, we can evaluate that function on new inputs to get predictions on what the output should be.
-Or in short: every problem in ML is a function learning problem.

 Examples!